Consumer Proposal Payment Terms Examples

 Payment term example: $200 per month for 12 months, followed by $300 for 24 months and finally $400 for the final 12 months to repay $14,400.

 The opposite of the back-end loaded proposal.
-In this type of proposal, the payments decrease over time.
-They are often used by people who know their income is going to drop.
+In this type of proposal, the payments start at a higher monthly amount and decrease over time.
+This credit proposal sample is often used by people who know their income is going to drop.

 “The Seasonal” payment terms